rach1tarora/rach1tarora.github.io/index.md

 > **Defcon 32 2024 CTF with Cloud Village - Key of Lost Secrets - Azure CTF**

-* Azure supports versioning for both keys and secrets.
-In this challenge, the flag is divided into two parts.
-One part is encrypted with versioned keys, and the other part is stored in versioned secrets.
-Participants must write a Python script to decrypt the encrypted message using the versioned keys for one half of the flag and the versioned secrets for the other half.
 * You can verify my contributions here: <a href="https://dc32.cloud-village.org/" style="color:red;" target="_blank" rel="noopener">dc32.cloud-village.org</a> and find the Challenge Repository: <a href="https://github.com/rach1tarora/ctfs-talks/tree/main/2024/Defcon32-Cloud%20Village" style="color:red;" target="_blank" rel="noopener">Github</a>

 > **RSA 2024 CTF with Cloud Village - BotSilverQuest - Azure CTF**

-* I created a CTF challenge where participants had to find a flag in a zip backup file stored in Azure Blob Storage.
-Despite the zip file being deleted, the storage had versioning enabled and it could be recovered.
-* This challenge highlighted how blob versioning can lead to sensitive data leakage through previous versions of the blob.
 * You can verify my contributions here: <a href="https://rsa2024.cloud-village.org/" style="color:red;" target="_blank" rel="noopener">rsa2024.cloud-village.org</a> and find the Challenge Repository: <a href="https://github.com/rach1tarora/ctfs-talks/tree/main/2024/RSA-2024-CloudVillage" style="color:red;" target="_blank" rel="noopener">Github</a>